AlibabaPAI/torchacc/benchmarks/accuracy/README.md

     bash ./llama.sh <ORIGINAL_MODEL_DIR> 0
     ```

-    Run the Torch native job using `run_clm.py`, a script copied from HuggingFace Transformers.
+    Run the Torch native job using `run_clm.py`, a script copied from HuggingFace Transformers. `ORIGINAL_MODEL_DIR` is the path to the original model checkpoint downloaded from HuggingFace or ModelScope. `0` indicates that this training job does not use `torchacc`.

 2. Run TorchAcc